Producer, UI & General Programmer

 The Photo Submission Box

-My Roles: Producer & UI Design/ Programmer
+My Roles: Producer, UI Design & Programmer

 As the renowned detective Steve De’gunn you are uniquely qualified to solve otherwise unsolved crimes through your dimension switching ability named Aletheia.
 Aletheia allows you to see the hidden nature of the world and its people to discover truths that would never show in reality.
 Gather evidence and testimonies, analyse to find the truth and interrogate the suspect to break their alibi to bring justice for all.

-Made as part of the Pirate Software GameJam 16 (2 Week Duration)
+Made as part of the Pirate Software GameJam 16

 Evan Puah: Producer & Programmer